 Step Action 1 Right-click on the Extend connector and select the 'Advanced Extension Point Show Extension Point' option.
-If there are any Extension Points identified on the selected Extend connector, they are displayed as shown If there are any Extension Forms identified on the selected Extend connector, and are displayed as shown.
-2 Right-click on the Extend connector and deselect the 'Advanced Extension Point Show Extension Point' option.
-Any Extension Points identified on the selected Extend connector are hidden, as shown: Extension Point: Extension1 Use Case4 Wextend Wextend Wextend Use Case6 Extension2 Extension1 Use Case6
+If there are any Extension Points identified on the selected Extend connector, they are displayed as shown.
+Right-click on the Extend connector and deselect the 'Advanced Extension Point Show Extoption.
+Any Extension Points identified on the selected Extend connector are hidden, as shown: Extension Point: Use Case4 Use Case4 Wextend Wextend Wextend Use Case6 Use Case6